History of attention deficit hyperactivity disorder: Diagnostic and Statistical Manual of Mental Disorders (DSM) terminology

 The clinical definition of "ADHD" dates to the mid-20th century, but was known by other names.
 Physicians developed a diagnosis for a set of conditions variously referred to as "minimal brain damage", "minimal brain dysfunction", "minimal brain disorder", "learning/behavioral disabilities" and "hyperactivity".
 Some of these labels became problematic as knowledge expanded.
 For example, as awareness grew that many children with no indication of brain damage also displayed the syndrome, the label which included the words "brain damage" did not seem appropriate.

 The DSM-II (1968) began to call it "Hyperkinetic Reaction of Childhood" (Hyperkinetic disorder) even though the professionals were aware that many of the children so diagnosed exhibited attention deficits without any signs of hyperactivity.
 In 1980, the DSM-III introduced the term "ADD (Attention-Deficit Disorder) with or without hyperactivity."
-That terminology (ADD) technically expired with the revision in 1987 to ADHD in the DSM-III-R. In the DSM-IV, published in 1994, ADHD with sub-types was presented.
+That terminology (ADD) was retired with the revision in 1987 to ADHD in the DSM-III-R. In the DSM-IV, published in 1994, ADHD with sub-types and the grammatical clarification of “Attention-Deficit/Hyperactivity Disorder” was presented.
 The DSM-IV-TR was released in 2000, primarily to correct factual errors and make changes to reflect recent research; ADHD was largely unchanged.

-Under the DSM-5, there are three ADHD presentations, including one which lacks the hyperactivity component.
-Approximately one-third of people with ADHD have the predominantly inattentive presentation (ADHD-I), meaning that they do not have the hyperactive or overactive behavior components of the other ADHD presentations.

-Even today, the ADHD terminology is objectionable to many.
-There is some preference for using the ADHD-I, ADD, and AADD terminology when describing individuals lacking the hyperactivity component, especially among older adolescents and adults who find the term "hyperactive" inaccurate, inappropriate and even derogatory.
+The DSM-5 (2013) retired the ADHD “sub-type” terminology (replacing them with “presentations”), added two new modifiers to the diagnosis so that the severity (mild, moderate, or severe) of the disorder can be specified and could be coded as “in partial remission” if the full diagnostic criteria isn’t currently met, as well as removing autism spectrum disorder as an exclusionary diagnosis.

 Adult ADHD diagnostic expansion

 In the 1970s, American research began to study the symptoms and development of children diagnosed with ADHD.
 In 1976, Paul Wender proposed 61 items (WURS-61) for the diagnostic of ADHD in adults, the so-called Wender-Utah or Wender-Reimherr Criteria.
-Later, 25 of the itens were selected (WURS-25) and used by the DSM.
+Later, 25 of the items were selected (WURS-25) and used by the DSM.
 By the 1980s, research was published confirming the continuation of ADHD symptoms beyond childhood.
 Some controversy exists over the findings of scholars such as Gabrielle Weiss in 1986, which showed a 66% continuation of symptoms into adulthood, contrasted with a lower 31% reported by Gittleman et al. in 1985.
 Research continued, often based on the model that ADHD could only be continued and not recognized and diagnosed newly in adults and adolescents.
 Publications by individuals, including Kelly and Ramundo as well as Hallowell and Ratey in the 1990s, complicated this model by not only leading to self-diagnosis, but through promoting the social model of disability.
 There exists significant social and medical debate surrounding medication.
 This is influenced by media and agenda setting.
 As analyzed by Conrad and Potter, "ironically, controversy about ADHD raises the public's awareness and increases the diffusion of information about the disorder, which can indirectly contribute to diagnostic expansion."